Color term: Abstract and descriptive color terms

 Color terms can be classified as abstract or descriptive, though the distinction is often unclear.

 Abstract color terms refer only to the color they represent and any etymological link to an object of that color is lost.
 In English white, black, red, yellow, green, blue, brown, and gray are abstract color terms.
 These terms are also basic color terms (as described above), though other abstract terms like maroon and magenta are not considered basic color terms.

 Descriptive color terms are secondarily used to describe a color but primarily refer to an object or phenomenon.
 'Salmon', 'rose', 'saffron', and 'lilac' are descriptive color terms in English because their use as color terms is derived in reference to natural colors of salmon flesh, rose flowers, infusions of saffron pistils, and lilac blossoms respectively.

-Abstract color terms in one may be represented by descriptive color terms in another; for example in Japanese pink is momoiro (桃色, lit. 'peach-color') and gray is either haiiro or nezumiiro (灰色, 鼠色, lit. 'ash-color' for light grays and 'mouse-color' for dark grays respectively).
+Abstract color terms in one language may be represented by descriptive color terms in another; for example in Japanese pink is momoiro (桃色, lit. 'peach-color') and gray is either haiiro or nezumiiro (灰色, 鼠色, lit. 'ash-color' for light grays and 'mouse-color' for dark grays respectively).
 Nevertheless, as languages evolve they may adopt or invent new abstract color terms, as Japanese has adopted pinku (ピンク) for pink and gurē (グレー) for gray from English.

 While most of the 11 basic color terms in English are decidedly abstract, three of them (all stage VII, so understandably the youngest basic color terms) are arguably still descriptive: